rwynn/esroll/README.md

 ### How is this different from elastic curator? ###

-[Curator](https://github.com/elastic/curator) is a tool from elastic for running commands on your indices.
-The commands take parameters which let you
+[Curator](https://github.com/elastic/curator) is a tool from elastic for running [Actions](https://www.elastic.co/guide/en/elasticsearch/client/curator/current/actions.html) on your indices.
+Actions take arguments which let you

   * filter and select the set on indices to operate on
-  * customize the action performed on the selected indices.
+  * customize the options for the action performed on the selected indices.

-Of course curator commands can be arranged together in a script to create a higher level operation.
-Well, of all the possible combinations of things you could do with curator, esroll picks a series of targeted operations and calls that a “roll”.
+Curator Actions can be aggregated in [Action Files](https://www.elastic.co/guide/en/elasticsearch/client/curator/current/actionfile.html) to perform higher level operations.
+Well, of all the possible combinations of Actions you could do with curator in a Action File, esroll wires a series of targeted Actions which it calls a `roll`.

 The job of a roll is to create a new index, adjust the set of indices which a pair of aliases point to, and finally perform the following operations on old indices: update settings, optimize (force merge), close, or delete.
-So, in contrast to curator, esroll is not command based.
-You don’t script commands to give to esroll, rather you tell it what you want done during a “roll”.
-Esroll is also a daemon, so it can run in the background and it will run a “roll” when an event is triggered.
-Events can be temporal, like run a roll every 2 hours, or events can be based on changes in attributes of the index (i.e. physical size), like run a roll when this index exceeds 2GB.
+So, in contrast to curator, esroll is not Action based.
+You don’t aggregate Actions in an Action File to give to esroll, rather you tell esroll what events trigger a `roll` and declare how the roll is performed.
+Events can be temporal, like run a roll every 2 hours, or events can be based on changes in attributes of the index (i.e. physical size), like run a roll when an index exceeds 2GB.

 ### Design ###